 We had a pretty sober moment in the A Beautiful Refuge workshop as we all talked about the Rana Plaza collapse and shared stories and experiences.

 Even though it's not a fashion brand, My thoughts have centered around a particular company with white-hot anger for the past few days.
-There’s a fair trade paper company operating out of Southeast Asia that sells cute handmade cards.
+They’re a fair trade certified company operating out of the Philippines that I’ve recently visited.
 They market themselves as a Fair Trade Federation member and a cause based company that “provides employment for sex trafficking survivors”.
 Their website is full of photos of women who have "escaped prostitution", and stories of their lives and how this company is "helping" by employing them.

 Beside the very obvious issue of the re-exploitative, sex-trafficking focused marketing (what other business would put personal stories of their employee's pasts up on their website?
 Or sell their product by talking about the past difficulties of their employee's lives?
 "You should buy this insurance package from Sue, she's a survivor of domestic abuse who is trying to get her life back on track"- see how ridiculous that is?), if you look past the cheery feel good language - "when you buy our product, you know you are creating jobs for women who need them!
 Hooray!"
 There is actually no mention of how much the women working at this company make.

 One of my friends, a single mom with several kids to care for, worked briefly for this particular company.
-She showed me one of the intricate cards she’d made- which I recognized from the company’s website.
-I told her that I’d seen the cards sold at some of my favorite fair trade shops in the US.
+She showed me one of the small products she’d made- which I recognized from the company’s website.
+I told her that I’d seen the same product sold at some of my favorite fair trade shops in the US.
 I asked her how much she was paid.
 She answered with a number that in US dollars equals less than $0.33.
-Less than $0.33 for a card that retails in the US for $6.00.
-Because of the detail involved in the cards, there was no way that she could make enough cards each day to live off her earnings, even with the relatively cheap cost of living in the Philippines.
+Less than $0.33 for a product that retails in the US for $6.00.
+Because of the detail involved in making each tiny product, there was no way that she could make enough cards each day to live off her earnings, even with the relatively cheap cost of living in the Philippines.

 What's really horrifying is what another of my friends told me- that because of the low wages, many of the women who were supposedly "rescued" from sex trafficking and prostitution through working at this company are actually still forced to stay in that lifestyle- working at the company during the day and then selling their bodies at night.